 At Zoe we interact with thousands of people every month that are looking for a great independent financial advisor to guide them through their big financial decisions.
-The last few weeks we have heard from a number of people that thought it appropriate to “sell stocks since the bull markets is now in its longest run ever.”
+During the last few weeks, we have heard from a number of people that thought it appropriate to “sell stocks, since the bull market is now in its longest run ever.”

-I began to write a “take” on this, but it turns out that Charlie Billelo at Pension Partners already wrote that piece and did a great good job at it here.
+I began to write my take on this, but it turns out that Charlie Bilello at Pension Partners already wrote that piece and did a great good job at it here.
 I highly recommend reading.

-Well, it depends on what your definition of “bull” market and “bear” market is.
-For some arbitrary reason, we all believe it to be +20% increase and a -20% drop.
+Well, it depends on what your definitions of a bull market and bear market are.
+For some arbitrary reason, we all believe it to be a +20% increase and a -20% drop.
 What about the time the market fell -19.4% in October 2011, should we not count it because of the rounding error?
-If we count that one as a “bear market” then we are really seven years into a bull market instead of nearly ten years in.
+If we consider that to be a bear market then we are really seven years into a bull market instead of nearly ten years in.

-Ok, but let’s assume that we don’t count 2011, then the U.S stock market has been rising from March 2009 lows to today without seeing a 20% correction.
+Ok, but let’s assume that we don’t count 2011.
+In that case, the U.S. stock market has been rising since its March 2009 lows to today’s levels without seeing a 20% correction.
 That’s 3,447 days.
 That’s a long time.
-The prior longest streak was from October 1990 to March 2000 (which ended in the tech bubble.)
+The longest prior streak was between October 1990 and March 2000 (which ended in the tech bubble).
 The media is having a field day with articles like this one from the Wall Street Journal or this one from MarketWatch so the recent concern is not surprising.

-I can continue giving examples of how arbitrary and “cherry picked” calling this market cycle the longest bull market ever, but let’s get to the bottom line.
-Has this logic of selling stocks because you are now the longest “bull market” worked in the past?
+I can continue to give examples of how arbitrary and “cherry picked” it is to call this market cycle the longest bull market ever, but let’s get to the bottom line.
+Has this logic of selling stocks because you are now in the longest bull market worked in the past?
 Charlie Billelo did the math:

 Let’s say you went back in time and got out of the stock market every time the length of the bull market was the longest ever, and only buying back in after a 20% decline.
 How would such a strategy have fared?
 Going back to 1932, $10,000 invested in this timing strategy would grow to $11.6 million today versus over $139 million for buy-and-hold. -Charlie B.

-It’s also worth noting that although headlines make it feel like this market just goes up without any market falls, check out below chart via my prior team at JP Morgan.
+It’s also worth noting that although headlines make it feel like this market just goes up without any market falls, check out the chart below from my old team at JP Morgan.
 It looks at the biggest intra-year market declines over the last 38 calendar years.
 As you can see, in 2011 we saw a -19% drop, in 2012 a -10% drop, in 2015 a -12% and just this February a -10%.
-None of those drops felt good, but they are easy to forget by the media who runs in a weekly news cycle.
+None of those drops felt good, but they were easily forgotten by the media who runs in a weekly news cycle.